preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 Adding clickable areas to a drawing
 -------------------------------------
-If you have uploaded a drawing you can place clickable areas on that drawing, to go to subprocesses and more.
+If you have uploaded a drawing you can place clickable areas on that drawing, to go to process steps and more.

 **Important Note!** To be able to add clickable areas, the Process Type must contain Freeform.